AllInHouse/seMethodsCW/README.md

 11. Take responsibility for your own actions, if you have made any mistakes, own up to them and we will try to work it out as a team.

 ## Delivery Status
+28 requirements of 32 have been implemented, which is 87.5%.

 ## Final Delivery Table